-If inclement weather occurs on a Special Olympics Iowa area or state competition day, the Area Director or Event Manager, with consultation with Special Olympics Iowa State Office, will make a decision concerning canceling or postponing events that day.
+If inclement weather occurs on a Special Olympics Iowa area or state competition day, the Event Director, with consultation with Special Olympics Iowa State Office, will make a decision concerning canceling or postponing events that day.

-- Depending on the event, the Area Director and State Office will determine the method for advancing athletes onto the state competition.
-No area award ribbons will be given - If a state event is cancelled Delegation Managers will receive Certificate of Achievement for their registered athletes and Unified Sports partners
+- Depending on the event, the Event Director and State Office will determine the method for advancing athletes onto the state competition.
+No area award ribbons will be given - If a state event is cancelled Delegation Managers will receive Certificate of Achievement for their registered athletes and Unified partners